jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.11.22         How can I batch add the recipient and the sender to my address list when reading the email?

-For the email that is being read, you can add the sender, CC, Bcc and other contacts’ email address related to this email to the address list, and specify the group of contacts as “ungrouped” of the address list by default. click **Add All to Personal Address List** behind the sender to pop up a prompt on the top of the menu bar: “Add XXX, XXX to Personal Address List, [Modify]”.
+For the email that is being read, you can add the sender, CC, Bcc and other contacts’ email address related to this email to the address list, and specify the group of contacts as "ungrouped" of the address list by default. click **Add All to Personal Address List** behind the sender to pop up a prompt on the top of the menu bar: "Add XXX, XXX to Personal Address List, [Modify]".
 Then click **Modify** to pop up a dialog box to edit the contact information.

 1.11.23         How to add multiple category labels for email?